waste-of-kindergarten/xpython37-v0.1/python/Doc/library/unittest.rst

    .. method:: addExpectedFailure(test, err)

-      Called when the test case *test* fails, but was marked with the :func:`expectedFailure` decorator.
+      Called when the test case *test* fails or errors, but was marked with the :func:`expectedFailure` decorator.

       The default implementation appends a tuple ``(test, formatted_err)`` to the instance's :attr:`expectedFailures` attribute, where *formatted_err*